cachewerk/relay-docs/docs/1.x/configuration.md

 | `relay.session.lock_wait_time`    | `0`              | The number of microseconds Relay will wait between each attempt to acquire lock.
 If value is zero or negative `20000` will be used to be compatible with PhpRedis. |
 | `relay.session.compression`       | `none`           | Compression algorithm used for session data.
 Supported values: `lzf`, `lz4`, `zstd` and `none` |
 | `relay.session.compression_level` |                  | The used compression level.
 An empty value means the algorithm default compression level will be used. |

+## `relay.locks.cache`

+The locking mechanism used for the cache (in-memory databases) and allocator can be configured for ideal performance.

+- `spinlock`: The lowest latency lock which will busy-wait until the lock is available.
+This is likely the right choice on machines with only a few cores.
+- `mutex`: When contention is detected, this lock will sleep until it is available.
+It has higher latency than a spinlock but uses far less CPU.
+On machines with many cores it is likely the right choice.
+- `adaptive-mutex`: This lock is a hybrid of the two above.
+When contention is detected it will first spin waiting for the lock to free and then sleep if the lock is still not available.
+Each time it spins it will update its strategy depending on how long it took.
+Only available on glibc Linux systems.

 ## `relay.max_endpoint_dbs`